Easy Nepal Treks For Beginners

-Here are a handful of the easier treks in Nepal, ideally suited for beginners and younger or older trekkers.
+Here are a handful of my recommended easy Nepal treks, ideally suited for beginners or those with younger or older trekkers.

 Easy treks in Nepal